-Sure, it’s easy to look around and compare your marriage with some other couple who appear to have a good marriage to see if you have what they seem to have.
 If you think their marriage is built on great friendship, then maybe that’s what you need to have.
-If they are good communicators, maybe that’s your answer.
+They could be good communicators.
+Maybe that’s your answer.
 If they are romantic and affectionate with each other, that could be what your marriage needs.
-Or if they report to have a very satisfying sex life you could think that is your answer as well.
-All of these, and so many more are great qualities to have in a marriage.
+Or if they report having a very satisfying sex life you could think that is your answer as well.
+All of these and so much more are great qualities to have in marriage.

-But comparing your marriage with someone else’s is no way to answer the question of what does a good marriage look like.
-After all each couple is unique in their own way and there is no way to duplicate their uniqueness.
-And besides looking in from the outside at someone else’s marriage will never give you the full picture of what they have that makes their marriage good.
+But comparing your marriage with someone else’s is no way to answer the question.
+After all, each couple is unique in their own way and there is no way to duplicate their uniqueness.
+Besides, looking in from the outside at someone else’s marriage will never give you the full picture.
+You still won’t be able to tell what makes their marriage good.

 So, What Does a Good Marriage Look Like?